redBorder/redborder-documentation/docs/ips/platform_configurations/ch4_policies.md

 #### Obervation id

 Observation is just a new field included to have an extra way to filter the content on traffic view, splitting the information catched from different subnets.
-You can set a positive unique number or leave it empty you don't want to filter.
+You can set a positive unique number or leave it empty if you don't want to filter by it.

 ## Groups